The Ultimate List of Content Marketing Tools and Resources-II

 xiii- Engaging headline generators

-Google keyword planner enjoys the search engine data to provide relevant keywords and long-tail keywords.
+Google keyword planner enjoys the search engine data to provide relevant keywords, especially the long-tail keywords.
 These keywords are helpful clues about popular terms people are looking for.

 xv- Topic generator platforms